MDLC01/board-n-pieces/src/lib.typ

   ///
   /// Can be expressed as a percentage of the square size.
   arrow-thickness: 20%,
+  /// How far from the center of the starting square the arrow base should be positioned.
+  /// It is expressed as a percentage of the square size.
+  ///
+  /// A value of 0% positions the arrow base at the center of the starting square,
+  /// A value of 50% positions it halfway to the edge (this is the default),
+  /// A value of 100% positions it at the edge.
+  arrow-base-offset: 50%,
   /// How to display each piece.
   ///
   /// See README for more information (including licensing) on the default